Warth Mills Prisoner of War Camp, BuryResidential

 There were several attempts to escape but no German prisoners managed to leave the country.
-One got as far north as Kendal, while two others made it to London before being caught.
+One made it as far north as Kendal, while two others made it to London before being caught.

-Approaching completion the site consists of new homes and apartments built to the highest energy efficiency standards and will positively regenerate the area for it’s present day residents.
+The site consists of new homes and apartments built to the highest energy efficiency standards, positively regenerating the area for its present day residents.

 - Employer’s Agent